 May 2021: Lake surface warming and its consequences

-The surface waters of Lake Geneva continue to warm up (about +2°C compared to the April reading).
-The water temperature at a depth of 1 m in the centre of the lake was 12.3 °C and 12.1 °C on 3 and 19 May respectively.
+The surface waters of Lake Geneva continue to warm up (about +2 °C compared to the April reading).
+Water temperatures at 1 m depth in the center of the lake were 12.3 °C and 12.1 °C, respectively, on May 3 and 19.

-The resurgence of phytoplankton this spring continues with the rapid development of a filamentous species well known to fishermen, as it interferes with their activity by clogging fishing nets.
-Mougeotia gracillima was measured in relatively large quantities on 3 May at a depth of 15 m in the centre of the lake.
+The rebound of phytoplankton this spring continues with the rapid development of a filamentous species well known to fishermen, as it interferes with their activity by clogging fishing nets.
+Mougeotia gracillima was measured in relatively large quantities on May 3 at about 15 m depth in the center of the lake.

 As phytoplankton develop in the spring, the surface waters of Lake Geneva become depleted of nutrients.
-Some species (such as M. gracillima) then grow deeper where there are still nutrients and where there is sufficient light.
-This is why the water in the first few metres is sometimes more transparent in May than in April, as is the case this year.
+Some species (such as M. gracillima) then develop deeper where there are still nutrients and where there is enough light.
+This is why in the first meters, the waters are sometimes more transparent in May than in April, as it is the case this year.

 Photos: Clogging of a fishing net by Mougeotia gracillima